 LaRina is the second Italian spot from the people behind Aita in Clinton Hill.
 We like Aita, but LaRina is special.
 Special in the way that makes you feel - especially when you’re eating and drinking on the magic patio - like you are a lucky person, and that anybody who isn’t here is an unlucky person.

 LaRina’s thing is pasta, and you should plan to go big on it.
-The easiest way to do so is by ordering from the tasting menu, which lets you try three of them for $38.
-If you’re with one other person, split that, a couple of small plates, and a carafe of wine (after trying one of their many cocktails), and you have a pretty perfect dinner.
+If you’re with one other person, split a few, a small plate or two, and a carafe of wine (after trying one of their many cocktails), and you have a pretty perfect dinner.

 Just like rent-controlled apartments and Craigslist roommates, casual dinners often call for compromises.
 But now that we have LaRina, that won’t be necessary.